 1. Maintenance work

+Both software and design are like a garden — they have to be continuously maintained to remain in good condition.
 Different technologies and tools come with various maintenance costs, whether it’s regular data migrations, dependency updates, addressing security vulnerabilities, or design refreshes.

 There’s nothing alarming about this type of work as it’s crucial to ensuring smooth product operations, thus it shouldn’t be categorized as technical debt.
 Some tasks are mundane, and that’s totally fine — we won’t be creating life-changing software every day.